One man dead after early morning homicide on Cleveland Avenue

-A man was shot and killed in the early morning hours of August 25, according to the Kansas City Police Department.
+A man was shot and killed in the early morning hours Saturday, according to the Kansas City Police Department.

-At around 5 a.m., KCPD officers patrolling the area near the 6800 block of Cleveland Avenue say they heard gunfire and observed a vehicle speeding away from the scene.
+Officers patrolling near the 6800 block of Cleveland Avenue around 5 a.m. say they heard gunfire and saw a vehicle speeding away.

-The officers pursued the vehicle into Kansas where it crashed at I-35 and 7th Street.
-Officers then took the driver into police custody.
+The officers pursued the vehicle into Kansas, where it crashed at Interstate 35 and 7th Street.
+Officers took the driver into custody.

 At the scene of the shooting, officers found one male victim suffering from gunshot wounds.
-Life saving measures were attempted until emergency medical services personnel arrived on scene and declared the victim deceased.
+Life-saving measures were attempted until emergency medical personnel arrived and declared the victim deceased.

 The identity of the victim has not yet been released.